NUbots/NUgan/README.md

 # Masked CycleGAN

-A Pytorch implementation of "Unsupervised Attention-Guided Image-to-Image Translation", NIPS 2018, [[Paper]](https://arxiv.org/pdf/1806.02311.pdf) | [[TF code]](https://github.com/AlamiMejjati/Unsupervised-Attention-guided-Image-to-Image-Translation) from [yhlleo's UAGGAN repository](https://github.com/yhlleo/uaggan) altered for use in dataset creation for machine learning for vision.
+A PyTorch implementation of a CycleGAN that uses masks to remove the consideration of the background of a soccer field image from the training.
+The background is removed based on corresponding segmentation images.

-This Masked CycleGAN maps semi-synthetic images to real images.
+The Masked CycleGAN maps semi-synthetic images to real images.
 It uses output from [NUpbr](https://github.com/NUbots/NUpbr) to create real images.

 ### Acknowledgments